gt-cs3220/gt-cs3220.github.io/Spring_2023/synestia_cluster_access.md

 1) SSH to the main login node `synestia2.cc.gatech.edu` with your GT username and password.
      - NOTE: Do not run any Vivado commands on this node!
 Admins will have the power to kill any jobs that are not scheduling jobs.
-3) Request a new interactive job on a specific node.
+3) Request a new interactive job on a specific node using `salloc`.
+Note that you shouldn't need to use other commands like srun.

 ```
 ## Get a node allocation for one node, with two CPU cores, for one hour
 $ salloc -p synestia  --nodes=1 --ntasks-per-node=2 --time=01:00:00
 salloc: Granted job allocation 4063
+gburdell@synestia1:~$

 ## Use squeue to see your job and how long it has run
 gburdell@synestia2:~$ squeue
         JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON)
         4063  synestia interact  gburdell  R       0:08      1 synestia1
-## Use srun to ssh to your allocated node
-gburdell@synestia2:~$ srun --pty bash -i
-## Then you can run any Vivado commands here
-gburdell@synestia1:~$
 ```

 When you are finished, you can type `exit` which will relinquish your job: